zeeshanali/partialCopy/README.md

 # partialCopy
-A tool to copy big data to multiple smaller disks
+A tool to copy big data to multiple smaller disks and tapes using ltfs ,

 ## Motivation